nlohmann/json/README.md

 ### Package Managers

-:beer: If you are using OS X and [Homebrew](http://brew.sh), just type `brew tap nlohmann/json` and `brew install nlohmann_json` and you're set.
-If you want the bleeding edge rather than the latest release, use `brew install nlohmann_json --HEAD`.
+:beer: If you are using OS X and [Homebrew](http://brew.sh), just type `brew tap nlohmann/json` and `brew install nlohmann-json` and you're set.
+If you want the bleeding edge rather than the latest release, use `brew install nlohmann-json --HEAD`.

 If you are using the [Meson Build System](http://mesonbuild.com), then you can get a wrap file by downloading it from [Meson WrapDB](https://wrapdb.mesonbuild.com/nlohmann_json), or simply use `meson wrap install nlohmann_json`.